ThinkDataEd/curriculum/docs/unit3/lesson9.md

 ###<p style="background: black; color: white; text-align: center;">**Homework & Next Day**</p>
 For homework, students should choose one of their team’s survey questions and rewrite it 3 ways, using 3 different question types (see Step 8).
-Example rewrites for the statistical question “How many siblings do you have?” are given below for reference.
+Example rewrites for the survey question “How many siblings do you have?” are given below for reference.

 <span style="color:grey">***(a.)
 Multiple choice:***</span>